-Due to the fact that I have a day job, and have 2 young children, I understand how tough it can be (especially in time starved Singapore) to find pockets of time to cook and bake for the family.
+Due to the fact that I have a day job, and have 2 young children, I understand how tough it can be (especially in time-starved Singapore) to find pockets of time to cook and bake for the family.
 Therefore, this cooking blog was created with 3 goals in mind.
-1) to document my many kitchen experiments / recipes so that it can be replicated again 2) to be able to share those recipes with my friends (who has been asking me for my recipes), family, and other home-cooks who would like to whip up or learn how to make home-cooked meals for their love ones.
+1) to document my many kitchen experiments / recipes so that it can be replicated again 2) to be able to share those recipes with my friends (who has been asking me for my recipes), family, and other home-cooks who would like to whip up or learn how to make home-cooked meals for their loved ones.
 3) to advocate for healthier/balanced family meals and promote family dining with easy to follow recipes.

-Another reason I created this recipe / food blog, was to prepare for my return to the work-force.
-It is a reference for my helper to prepare meals for us on the days that I have to work, so that we can maintain the tradition of dining together.
+Another reason I created this recipe/food blog, was to prepare for my return to the work-force.
+It is a reference for my helper to prepare meals for us on the days that I have to work so that we can maintain the tradition of dining together.
 My helper now uses my blog as her cooking bible to recreate meals that we enjoy.
 The step-by-step pictorial instructions made it easier for her to follow.

 Just a disclaimer, please do not use any of my pictures without my permission.
-Do take some time to rephrase your methods and changes made if adapting from my recipe, copy and pasting is not appreciated.
+Do take some time to rephrase your methods and changes made if adapting from my recipe, copy and pasting are not appreciated.
 I do spend time in my kitchen creating (and sometimes recreating) recipes so link back to my blog for the recipes (adapted or inspired) are very much appreciated.
 Thank you.